ddeve572-oss/ORM/README.md

 # Ex01 Django ORM Web Application
-## Date:
+## Date: 23.11.2025

 ## AIM
-To develop a Django Application to store and retrieve data from a E-Commerce Website Database for Amazon or Flipkart using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from Car Inventory Database using Object Relational Mapping(ORM).

-## ENTITY RELATIONSHIP DIAGRAM